You need to know about

 - Durable, so products using it can last longer and don't need rapid replacement

 - Easily cleaned without high energy or environmentally unfriendly methods

-PP staple fiber has a very high calorific value when incinerated as part of a mixed waste stream, providing a high energy value
+PP staple fiber has a very low calorific value when incinerated as part of a mixed waste stream, providing a low energy value

 for the amount of CO2 emitted.